tnino/Linux/README.md

 	$ touch .ssh/authorized_keys
 	$ vim .ssh/authorized_keys
 Copy the public key generated on your local machine to this file and save
 	$ chmod 700 .ssh
-	$ chmod 644 .ssh/authorized_keys
+	$ chmod 644 .ssh/authorized_key
 reload SSH using service
 	ssh restart

-now you can use ssh to login with the new user you created
+Now you can use ssh to login with the new user you created

-	ssh -i [privateKeyFilename] grader@18.221.209.63
+	ssh -i [privateKeyFilename] grader@172-26-5-48

 Update all currently installed packages
 	sudo apt-get update
 	sudo apt-get upgrade

 Change the SSH port from 22 to 2200
 	Use sudo vim /etc/ssh/sshd_config and then change Port 22 to Port 2200 , save & quit.

 Reload SSH using sudo service ssh restart
 	Configure the Uncomplicated Firewall (UFW)
-	Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123)

-	sudo ufw allow 2200/tcp
+	Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123) sudo ufw allow 2200/tcp
 	sudo ufw allow 80/tcp
 	sudo ufw allow 123/udp